mkindahl/influx-faker/README.md

 PATH=/usr/local/postgresql/13.5/bin:$PATH
 PGHOST=capulet.lan
 PGPASSWORD=xyzzy
-psql -f setup.sql
+psql -qf setup.sql
 ```

+### Prepare for execution

+### Generate measurements

 You can now run the collection of data using `collect.sh`, which is
-taking 100 samples of of the run in the following manner:
+taking 100 samples of the run in the following manner:
 1. Reset the old extension by:
    1. Remove the old extension
    2. Terminate all Influx backends
    3. Reinstall the Influx package (with the default version)
-   4. Start a worker listening on port 4711 and writing to schema `magic`
+   4. Start workers listening on port 4711 and writing to schema `magic`
 2. Fetch the version of the extension
 3. Truncate the tables in schema `magic`
 4. Run the generator to write to port provided to `-p` argument and